tiangolo/label-approved/README.md

 This example uses the defaults configurations.

-It will run every night and check all the open PRs, for each PR with the label `awaiting review`, it will check the approvals.
+It will run every night and check all the open PRs, for each PR with the label `awaiting-review`, it will check the approvals.

-If there are 2 or more approvals, it will remove the label `awaiting review` and will add the label `approved-2`.
+If there are 2 or more approvals, it will remove the label `awaiting-review` and will add the label `approved-2`.

 ## Configuration